 When is the deadline for receiving attachments to support my application?

-Certificates are expected to arrive on the stated deadline for submission and not after that, which is the 8th of February 2017 before 15:00 Finnish time.
+Educational certificate copies are expected to arrive on the stated deadline for submission and not after that, which is the 30th of January 2019 before 15:00 Finnish time.
+SAT Test Scores must arrive latest by 10th April 2019 15:00.
 Documents arriving after the deadline are not considered.

 Does Laurea help in finding suitable accommodation?